How do I submit my practice sample materials?

 What if I’m not sure if I meet ABCCAP specific training requirements?
 Should I apply anyway?

 If you are unsure, you can get in touch with the ABCCAP Credentials Reviewer to discuss your situation before you apply.
 This would allow you to get a read on whether your current credentials meet the training requirements.
 And, if your current credentials don’t meet the training requirements, you could discuss possible ideas about additional training that could get you to the point of meeting the ABCCAP requirements.
 Please visit the ABCCAP Officer page for contact information for the current Credentials Reviewer.

 Where can I take my oral exam?

 Exams are routinely held at meetings sponsored by APA Division 53 (e.g., The National Conference on Clinical Child & Adolescent Psychology; The Miami/Niagara Conference), APA Division 54 (The National Conference in Pediatric Psychology), and other national meetings (e.g., ABCT, APA).
 Additionally, groups of examiners are geographically distributed throughout the country to minimize travel for candidates for examinations occurring at times other than those noted above.
+As of June 2020 all exams are being conducted via videoconference.
+We anticipate being able to offer exams via videoconference and in-person in the future.
 The board is happy to work with you to schedule an exam at a convenient time and location.

 What should I expect at my oral exam?